– scroll down to see further images –

-The example here is in very fine condition.
+The pair here is in very fine condition.
 There is no loss or damage to the filigree on the bodies of the vases.
-There is some minor loss to the filigree in a small section on one side of the foot of one but this is stable and barely apparent.
+There is some very minor loss to the filigree on one side of the foot of one but this is stable and barely apparent.
+(Most extant examples have at least some loss.)
 They are very decorative and tell a wonderful story of East-West trade and commercial cooperation.

 Jordan, A. et al, The Heritage of Rauluchantim, Museu de Sao Roque, 1996.